Moglius/sudoauth/README.md

 # sudoauth

-A framework to handle sudo rules and user atributes at scale.
+A framework to handle sudo rules and user/groups attributes at scale.